Lucretiel/autocommand/README.md

 ### Files

 If the default value is a file object, such as `sys.stdout`, then Autocommand just looks for a string, for a file path.
-It doesn't do any special checking on the string, though (such as checking if the file exists)- it's better to let the client decide how to handle errors in this case.
+It doesn't do any special checking on the string, though (such as checking if the file exists); it's better to let the client decide how to handle errors in this case.
 Instead, it provides a special context manager called `smart_open`, which behaves exactly like `open` if a filename or other openable type is provided, but also lets you use already open files:

 ```python
 from autocommand import autocommand, smart_open